 - Wrong Genre Savvy: Fajo belives Data is programmed to be incapable of harming a living being.
 Data is programmed with a fundamental respect for life, but there's a crucial distinction there!

 - You Wouldn't Shoot Me: Fajo is convinced that Data can't work up the anger necessary to shoot him, especially since the weapon he's using doesn't seem to have a stun setting; Data can either kill Fajo or not.
-Turns out that Data doesn't need anger — just the cold and perfectly logical realization that Fajo is an active danger to the life and health of other beings and therefore must be stopped, and that he has been left with no non-lethal ways of stopping Fajo.[Data picks up the disrupter and points it at Fajo]
+Turns out that Data doesn't need anger — just the cold and perfectly logical realization that Fajo poses an active and immediate danger to the life and health of other beings and therefore must be stopped before he can kill again, and that he has been left with no non-lethal ways of stopping Fajo.[Data picks up the disrupter and points it at Fajo]

 Fajo: You won't hurt me.
 "Fundamental respect for all living beings."
 That is what you said.
 I'm a living being, therefore you can't harm me.